Ff Ff Ff Ff To Decimal

 Q: Why is hexadecimal used instead of decimal in computing?

 A: Hexadecimal is used because it provides a more compact and readable representation of binary data.
-Each hexadecimal digit represents four binary digits (bits), making it easy to convert between the two systems.
+On the flip side, each hexadecimal digit represents four binary digits (bits), making it easy to convert between the two systems.
 Decimal numbers do not have this direct relationship with binary, making hexadecimal more convenient for representing computer data.

 Q: How do I convert a large hexadecimal number to decimal?